soil moisture sensor calibration

 Step 2: Air-dry the soil by spreading the soil samples out across newspaper.
 Remove any stones, rocks, roots or other unwanted materials.
 Break down any large clumps of soils.
 Air drying the soil may take several days to a couple of weeks, depending on the initial moisture content of the soil and how dry/hot the air is in your lab or shed.
 Periodically turn, or move about, the soil so drying is even across the entire sample.

 Step 3: Once soil is sufficiently dry, transfer the soil into plastic containers that are large enough to accommodate the entire length of your soil moisture sensor.
-For example, the SM100 Soil Moisture Sensor is 5cm in length, therefore your plastic container should be larger than this, if not at least twice as large.
+For example, the TEROS range of soil water content sensors are 5cm in length, therefore your plastic container should be larger than this, if not at least twice as large.

 You should, at the very least, have 3 plastic containers but, preferably, the more containers you have then the more accurate your calibration.
 In our experience, 10 plastic containers is sufficient for an accurate calibration.